 Discounts on alarms charges

-In addition to DVA Gold and White Card holders as outlined above, people receiving home support services to keep them in their own homes may be eligible for reduced fees.
+People receiving home support services to keep them in their own homes may be eligible for reduced fees.
 A number of alarm suppliers have agreed to provide discounts to clients of home support agencies.
 These discounts may cover purchase/rental/installation and monitoring fees.
-Individuals currently receiving support services should contact the agency/ies proving these services to check if they are eligible.
+Individuals currently receiving support services should contact the agency/ies providing these services to check if they are eligible.

 Some retirement villages may have arrangements in place for the provision of alarm services with a pre-arranged special rate (residents should check with their retirement village).